 Eczema is a broad group of skin conditions and skin diseases which share common symptoms but have contributing factors or causes.
 This condition may manifest differently depending on your skin type, age, and medical history.
 In addition, eczema symptoms can be difficult to spot because they can easily be mistaken for other conditions, such as dry skin, rosacea, allergies, or sun damage.

 You may be suffering from eczema if you experience:

 - Swollen skin

-- Raised, thick, or uneven skin patches, which may be localized or spread over a larger are
+- Raised, thick, or uneven skin patches, which may be localized or spread over a larger area

 - Bleeding from dry or cracked skin

-- More frequent skin infection as a result of any of the above symptoms
+- More frequent skin infections as a result of any of the above symptoms

 Depending on the extent of your condition, it may not be possible to resolve your eczema entirely.
 However, Dr. Ecker and our team can help you manage this condition so that you are comfortable and healthy.
 We typically recommend that eczema patients apply one or more treatment protocols:

-- Topical Prescription Medicines – Depending on your symptoms, Dr. Ecker may prescribe topical corticosteroids to reduce inflammation and itching; antihistamines to diminish itchiness; or immunomodulators such as Protopic or Elidel™ drugs to prevent a specific area of skin from having an overactive immune response that can create eczema symptoms.
+- Topical Prescription Medicines – Depending on your symptoms, Dr. Ecker may prescribe topical corticosteroids to reduce inflammation and itching; antihistamines to diminish itchiness; or immunomodulators such as Protopic to prevent a specific area of skin from having an overactive immune response that can create eczema symptoms.

 - Improved Skin Care – Our office provides a full line of Epionce® skin care products to help you clean and maintain your skin while improving your eczema.
 It is important for patients with this condition to use skin cleanser rather than traditional soaps.